sst/sst/www/docs/faq.md

 SST features the [Live Lambda Dev](live-lambda-development.md) environment that gives you a **first-class local development** environment for building your applications.

-CDK does have something called [CDK Watch](live-lambda-development.md#cdk-watch) but it's too slow.
+CDK does have the [CDK Watch](live-lambda-development.md#cdk-watch) command but it's too slow.
 It takes a few seconds to redeploy your functions when you make a change.
 And you can't set breakpoints locally.

 #### TypeScript-first design